emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: sg95.html

+    We present an implementation of the Train Algorithm, an incremental collection scheme for reclamation of mature garbage in generation-based memory management systems.
+To the best of our knowledge, this is the first Train Algorithm implementation ever.
+    Using the algorithm, the traditional mark-sweep garbage collector employed by the Mj&oslash;lner run-time system for the object-oriented BETA programming language was replaced by a non-disruptive one, with only negligible time and storage overheads.

 * .. _SB00:

   Manuel Serrano, Hans-J. Boehm.
 2000. "`Understanding memory allocation of Scheme programs <http://www.hpl.hp.com/techreports/2000/HPL-2000-62.html>`_".
 ACM.
 Proceedings of International Conference on Functional Programming 2000.